HomeFire Alarm StandardsServicing frequency

 A

-At least one of the two six-monthly visits must constitute a full annual inspection as described in Clause 45 of BS 5839-1.
-The engineer produces a formal written report documenting the condition of the system and any recommendations for remedial works.
+At least one of the two six-monthly visits should constitute a full annual inspection as described in Clause 45 of BS 5839-1.
+The engineer produces a formal written report confirming the system remains appropriate for the building as it currently exists and recording the results in the fire alarm log book.

 What Does a Fire Alarm Service Actually Cover?

 A proper six-monthly service is far more thorough than simply pressing a few test buttons.
-Here is what a competent engineer should carry out at each visit:
+A competent engineer should carry out all of the following at each visit.
+For the complete checklist of what BS 5839-1 requires at each visit, see our servicing checklist.

 1